 8 Strategies to Improve Health Care in Africa

 Improving health care in Africa is no easy feat.
-It takes a lot education and due diligence.
-Africa ranks as the continent with the highest number of disease-related mortality due to inadequate health care delivery system.
+It takes a lot of education and due diligence.
+Africa ranks as the continent with the highest number of disease-related mortality due to inadequate health care delivery systems.
 The life expectancy index for African countries is 15 years below that of most developed countries.
-This indication can be traced to so many factors ranging from poverty, lack of basic education, inadequate information technology, poor governance and other related issues plaguing the continent.
+This indication can be traced to so many factors ranging from poverty, lack of basic education, inadequate information technology, poor governance, and other related issues plaguing the continent.

 To bridge the gap in the health care system and delivery in Africa, compared to advanced countries, I believe that these following measures should be implored with immediacy.

 The conversion of all medical records to digital files will help medical service providers save a lot of time and money.
 This will also allow easy and efficient communication and collaboration between doctors and patients.
 Streamlining the patient processes with an EMR will surely eliminate the risks of accidental loss of records and misfiling.

 2. Access to Adequate Health Information and Awareness